Social EngineeringGRIDINSOFT TEAM

-This attack targets individual who can give the criminal physical access to a secure building or area.
+This attack targets individuals who can give the criminal physical access to a secure building or area.
 These scams are often successful due to a victim’s misguided courtesy, such as if they hold the door open for an unfamiliar “employee.”

 In this scenario, cyber criminals will leave urgent voicemails to convince victims they must act quickly to protect themselves from arrest or another risk.
 In addition, banks, government agencies, and law enforcement agencies are commonly impersonated personas in vishing scams.

 This attack uses advanced social engineering techniques to infect a website and its visitors with malware.
-The infection is usually spread through a site-specific to the victims' industry, like a popular website that’s visited regularly.
+The infection is usually spread through a site specific to the victims' industry, like a popular website that’s visited regularly.

 10. Phone Calls